ssincak/conditional_attributes/README.md

 # README #

-Conditional attributes that can be used to show/hide script variables in editor based on some other variable values.
+Conditional attributes that can be used to show/hide script variables in Unity editor based on some other variable values.

 ## EXAMPLE ##